allenbad/ruby-test-a/README.md

 ### On Github To Make a Pull Request

-12. Click on the green button `Pull request` to make a pull request so I can review your code
+12. Click on the green button `Make pull request` to make a pull request so I can review your code